THE “BLITZ” PERIOD – SEPTEMBER TO JULY 1941

 Typical of the work during these early days were rescue operations at Petherton Road* and Bryan Street**, at both of which Rescue personnel received awards for gallantry.
 At Petherton Road, where a large calibre bomb had demolished a five-storey building, a tunnel 5 feet horizontally was cut into the debris to release two casualties.
 The whole operation took seven hours to complete and was performed whilst the raid was still in progress, in the presence of coal gas and in wreckage which was in imminent danger of collapse.
 The Party Leader in charge of the work was awarded the George Medal and three of his colleagues were commended.

-[The awards for gallantry were made after the incidents in Petherton Road on the night of 15/16 September 1940 all relating to members of the Heavy Rescue Service: Frederick A. Bashom (George Medal), J. Williams, C.D.
+[*The awards for gallantry were made after the incident in Petherton Road on the night of 15/16 September 1940 all relating to members of the Heavy Rescue Service: Frederick A. Bashom (George Medal), J. Williams, C.D.
 Southam, A.H.
-Thomas (all three received commendations)]
+Thomas (all three received Commendations)]

-At Bryan Street two boys were trapped in the basement of a demolished house and a tunnel 12 feet long was required to reach them.
+At Bryan Street, off Carnegie Street/Caledonian Road, on the night of 21/22 September 1940, two boys were trapped in the basement of a demolished house and a tunnel 12 feet long was required to reach them.
 It was formed about 2 feet square by men working in succession lying prone, throwing back the debris and fixing struts and bearers (converted from the debris) as they advanced – a risky operation cleverly performed.
 After 3 hours the boys were safely released uninjured over men lying flat in the tunnel and passing the boys hand over hand.
 For this operation two members of the personnel were awarded the British Empire Medal and a third commended.

 To fully appreciate the fine work the Service was doing during this period it must be remembered that raiding invariably continued throughout the night which necessitated the men working with the minimum of light.
 The operation, therefore, of entering badly damaged buildings and tunnelling into masses of debris was necessarily coupled with an even greater element of risk than would otherwise have existed.